eoneof/indesign-custom-menu-maker/README.md

 ## Limitations
 - Sub-sub-menus are not supported (yet)
-- There are no error handlers or parameters checks
+- There are no extra error handlers or parameters checks